UCR-Research-Computing/uma/README.md

 1. **Analyzing a CSV data file**: If you have a CSV file, `sales_data.csv`, containing sales data for a period, you could ask:

     ```
-    Ursa_Major_Ask analyze the sales trend "$(cat sales_data.csv)"
+    UMA analyze the sales trend < sales_data.csv
     ```
-    `Ursa_Major_Ask` will provide you with an interpretation of the sales trend based on the data in the file.
+    UMA will provide you with an interpretation of the sales trend based on the data in the file.

 2. **Understanding Log Files**: You have a log file, `server.log`, and you want to know about any critical errors.
 You can ask:

     ```
-    Ursa_Major_Ask find critical errors "$(cat server.log)"
+    UMA find critical errors < server.log
     ```
     The command-line tool will provide a summary of the critical errors found in the log file.

 3. **Interpreting Complex XML or JSON data**: You can even feed complex XML or JSON files.
 For instance, with a complex JSON data file `user_data.json`, you might want to understand the user behavior it signifies:

     ```
-    Ursa_Major_Ask interpret user behavior "$(cat user_data.json)"
+    UMA interpret user behavior < user_data.json
     ```
-    `Ursa_Major_Ask` will then provide an interpretation of the user behavior based on the data.
+    UMA will then provide an interpretation of the user behavior based on the data.

-Remember, `Ursa_Major_Ask` is as powerful and versatile as the questions you ask and the data you feed.
+Remember, UMA is as powerful and versatile as the questions you ask and the data you feed.
 It leverages the robustness of OpenAI's GPT-3 model to analyze, understand, and provide insights on a wide array of data.

 ---

 Please note that the file paths in these examples are relative.
 If your files are in different directories, be sure to include the correct paths.
-Also, ensure the data or text you're feeding into `Ursa_Major_Ask` does not contain sensitive or personal information, as it will be processed by an external AI model.
+Also, ensure the data or text you're feeding into UMA does not contain sensitive or personal information, as it will be processed by an external AI model.

 ## Note